TRIUNE ETHICS THEORY

 Triune Ethics Moral Identities are Shaped by Attachment, Personality Factors and Influence Moral Behavior (ppt)

-Triune Ethics Theory (TET) is a psychological theory developed to meet three goals.
-First, it attempts to harvest critical findings from neurobiology, affective neuroscience, and cognitive science and to integrate them into moral psychology for the purpose of informing psychological research on the moral life of persons.
-In contrast to dominant theories that focus on top-down, deliberative reasoning (e.g., Kohlberg), TET is a bottom-up theory that focuses on motivational orientations which are sculpted by unconscious emotional systems that predispose one to react to and act on events in particular ways.
-Second, it seeks to explain differences in moral functioning through a person by context interaction.
+Triune Ethics Meta-theory (TEM, formerly TET) is a psychological theory developed to meet three goals.
+First, TEM attempts to harvest critical findings from neurobiology, affective neuroscience, and cognitive science and to integrate them into moral psychology for the purpose of informing psychological research on the moral life of persons.
+In contrast to dominant theories that focus on top-down, deliberative reasoning (e.g., Kohlberg), TEM is a bottom-up theory that focuses on motivational orientations which are sculpted by unconscious emotional systems that predispose one to react to and act on events in particular ways.
+Second, TEM seeks to explain differences in moral functioning through a person by context interaction.
 Individuals differ in early emotional experiences that influence personality formation and behavior in context, while at the same time situations can evoke particular reactions which vary with personality.
-Third, it suggests the initial conditions for optimal human moral development.
+Third, TEM suggests the initial conditions for optimal human moral development.

-Here are descriptions of the three ethics and THEIR SUBTYPES (Summer 2010):
+Here are descriptions of the three ethics and THEIR SUBTYPES:

 The extrapyramidal action nervous system (Panksepp, 1998) fosters basic survival and relates to territoriality, imitation, deception, struggles for power, maintenance of routine and following precedent (MacLean, 1990).
 When threat arises, the Security ethic tends to take charge, seeing what is advantageous for the self to adapt to and survive intact.
 The Security Ethic is the default system for the organism when all else fails.
 It was useful for our ancestors when temporarily facing predators or other dangers.
 However, it is not the best long-term orientation for moral functioning because of its self-centered nature.
 It is an ego-centered morality, rooted in instinctive survival.
 When people are fearful for their own safety or their self-beliefs, they are less responsive to helping others and more focused on self-preservation (e.g., Mikulincer, Shaver, Gillath, & Nitzberg, 2005).
 When competition is the norm, the security ethic can become dominant among members of a group (e.g., Mikulincer & Shaver, 2001).
 It can become an uphill battle to calm the self down in a world where one is confronted constantly with the unfamiliar (people, actions, things).
 Ongoing change can keep people in a state of alarm, especially when the right brain has been underdeveloped (Schore, 1994).